Ulupono report reveals annual costs of Hawaii’s vehicle economy

 Key findings in the report related to the costs of Hawaii’s vehicle economy include:

-- User fees amount to approximately $378 million annually, which covers only 49 percent of the public roadway expenditures from the state and counties — a significant revenue gap that is expanding alongside an expectation that 10 to 15 percent of the state’s highway system will be directly impacted by sea-level rise.
+- User fees amount to approximately $378 million, annually, almost half of the actual public roadway expenditures from the state and counties — and this gap will expand as 10-15 percent of the state’s highway system is projected to be directly impacted by sea level rise.

-- Many public costs are indirect yet affect Hawaii’s communities greatly, including injuries, fatalities, congestion, greenhouse gas emissions and other pollution, and consumer parking subsidies.
+- Many of the public costs are indirect but affect our communities greatly; for example, injuries and fatalities, congestion, greenhouse gas emissions and other pollution, and consumer parking subsidies.

 The report’s conclusion notes, “One of the main concerns with the size of the costs of the vehicle economy is that costs are only slated to increase as funding stays stagnant or decreases.
 In the wake of COVID-19, budget cuts are expected across many agencies, which will only further exacerbate deferred maintenance.
 The threat of climate change also necessitates a look at how such expenditures and investments are being made, and how we could be better addressing or prioritizing these investments.”

 Kathleen Rooney, Ulupono Initiative’s director of transportation policy and programs, adds, “It is critical that we understand these transportation costs and impacts, and that we evaluate whether these are the best financial investments we can, and should, make.”